ElementsProject/lightning/doc/lightning-pay.7.md

 leveraged by forwarding nodes.
 Setting `exemptfee` allows the `maxfeepercent` check to be skipped on fees that are smaller than `exemptfee` (default: 5000 millisatoshi).

+`localofferid` is used by offers to link a payment attempt to a local `send_invoice` offer created by lightningd-offerout(7).
+This ensures that we only make a single payment for an offer, and that the offer is marked `used` once paid.

 The response will occur when the payment fails or succeeds.
 Once a payment has succeeded, calls to **pay** with the same *bolt11* will